Zeno crossovers in the entanglement speed of spin chains with noisy impurities: Entanglement Entropy as a probe of the Zeno crossover

 \subsection{Effect of a finite noise correlation time}

-In this subsection we discuss the effects of finite correlation time $\tau$ of the noise on the velocity of entanglement spreading in the heating and Zeno regimes.
-In the former the velocity of entanglement spreading reduces with an increase in $\tau$ (see Fig. \ref{non_monotonous_ent}) as well as the total number of quasi-particle pairs injected by the impurity (see Fig. \ref{number_of_quasi_particles}).
+In this subsection we discuss the effects of finite correlation time $\tau$ of the noise on the $\dot{S}_{ent}$ in the heating regime and the Zeno regime.
+Deep inside the heating regime ($\kappa \ll 2$), the $\dot{S}_{ent}$ reduces as $\tau$ increases (see \fref{non_monotonous_ent}).
+This happens as the fraction of quasi-particles scattered by the impurity goes down with increasing $\tau$ and it results in generation of lesser number of entangled quasi-particle pairs as compared to $\tau= 0$ case.

-In the Zeno regime $\kappa\gg 1$ we observe the exact opposite: the suppression of velocity of entanglement spreading reduces with increasing $\tau$.
-This is attributed to the fact that as $\tau$ increases, the trapping of quasi-particles near the impurity site becomes less effective (cf. with Fig. \ref{effect_of_tau_on_local_mag}).
-This allows more quasi-particle pairs to participate in entangling the sub-system [$0,L$] with its complement and hence we observe larger values of $\dot{S}_{ent}$ as $\tau$ increases.
-In other words, the tunnelling across the dissipative impurity becomes increasingly more coherent at larger $\tau$ and the Zeno effect is expected to attenuate; this explains a shift of the Zeno crossover to larger values of $\kappa$ (cf. with Fig.~\ref{non_monotonous_ent} and~\ref{delta_lr}).
-We carried numerical simulations for larger values of $\tau$ and we could not find a critical value of $\tau$ where the Zeno effect completely disappears; the only net effect of a dissipative impurity with finite correlation time is to extend the heating phase to larger $\kappa$.
+Deep in the Zeno regime ($\kappa \gg 2$) we observe the exact opposite: the suppression of $\dot{S}_{ent}$ reduces with increasing $\tau$.
+Indeed, as $\tau$ increases the trapping of entangled quasi-particles pairs near the impurity site $(i = 0)$ becomes less effective (cf. with \fref{effect_of_tau_on_local_mag}) and also the fraction of quasi-particles scattered by the impurity increases as compared to the $\tau = 0$ case (see \fref{fraction_of_scattered_quasi-particles}).
+This allows more entangled quasi-particle pairs to participate in entangling the sub-system [$0,L$] with its complement, thus we observe larger values of $\dot{S}_{ent}$ as $\tau$ increases.
+In other words, the dissipative impurity dynamics slow down at larger $\tau$ and the Zeno effect is expected to attenuate; this leads to a shift of the Zeno crossover to larger values of $\kappa$ (cf. with \fref{non_monotonous_ent}).

-Notice that there is a minor contribution to enhancement of $\dot{S}_{ent}$ in the Zeno regime from increased number of quasi-particle pairs for finite $\tau$ as compared to $\tau = 0$.
-However, the difference in number of quasi-particle pairs between $\tau > 0$ and $\tau = 0$ is much smaller than what is observed in the heating regime.